EdAnalytics18/sales-customer-analytics-tableau/README.md

 ## Overview
 This project delivers two interactive Tableau dashboards—**Sales Performance** and **Customer Insights**—designed to help business stakeholders analyze year-over-year performance, identify trends, and understand customer behavior.

-The project simulates a real-world analytics engagement, covering the full lifecycle from business requirements and KPI definition to dashboard design and implementation.

 ---

 ## Business Objective